 Shotgun pattern boom mics, as mentioned in the previous section of this article, are an essential part of the film industry.
 Here are some reasons why:

-- They are extremely directional, meaning they can pick up sound only from where they point.
+- They are extremely directional, boom mic meaning they can pick up sound only from where they point.

 - They are lightweight and strong, making it simple to attach them to the boom pole and keep them in place.

-These are some tips to use boom mics in film/video.
+These are some tips to use mics in film/video.

 - If possible, get a boom pole that has an internal coiled cable.
 If the cable is not coiled internally, wrap the mic cable a few times around the length of your boom pole.
 Also, ensure that the cable is not too close to the boom pole.